Chiral differential operators via Batalin-Vilkovisky quantization: Abstract

 \section{Abstract}

-We show that the local observables of the curved $\beta\gamma$ system encode the sheaf of chiral differential operators using the machinery of \cite{CG}, which combines renormalization, the Batalin-Vilkovisky formalism, and factorization algebras.
-Our approach is in the spirit of deformation quantization via Gelfand-Kazhdan formal geometry.
+The curved $\beta\gamma$ system is a nonlinear $\sigma$-model with a Riemann surface as the source and a complex manifold $X$ as the target.
+Its classical solutions pick out the holomorphic maps from the Riemann surface into $X$.
+Physical arguments identify its algebra of operators with a vertex algebra known as the chiral differential operators (CDO) of $X$.
+We verify these claims mathematically by constructing and quantizing rigorously this system using machinery developed by Kevin Costello and the second author, which combine renormalization, the Batalin-Vilkovisky formalism, and factorization algebras.
+Furthermore, we find that the factorization algebra of quantum observables of the curved $\beta\gamma$ system encodes the sheaf of chiral differential operators.
+In this sense our approach provides deformation quantization for vertex algebras.
+As in many approaches to deformation quantization, a key role is played by Gelfand-Kazhdan formal geometry.
 We begin by constructing a quantization of the $\beta\gamma$ system with an $n$-dimensional formal disk as the target.
 There is an obstruction to quantizing equivariantly with respect to the action of formal vector fields $\Vect$ on the target disk, and it is naturally identified with the first Pontryagin class in Gelfand-Fuks cohomology.
 Any trivialization of the obstruction cocycle thus yields an equivariant quantization with respect to an extension of $\Vect$ by $\hOmega^2_{cl}$, the closed 2-forms on the disk.
-By results in \cite{CG}, we then naturally obtain a factorization algebra of quantum observables, which has an associated vertex algebra easily identified with the formal $\beta\gamma$ vertex algebra.
+By machinery mentioned above, we then naturally obtain a factorization algebra of quantum observables, which has an associated vertex algebra easily identified with the formal $\beta\gamma$ vertex algebra.
 Next, we introduce a version of Gelfand-Kazhdan formal geometry suitable for factorization algebras, and we verify that for a complex manifold $X$ with trivialized first Pontryagin class, the associated factorization algebra recovers the vertex algebra of CDOs of~$X$.\\